EU FMD: the countdown to 9th February 2019

 Of course, the main benefit is that your business remains legally compliant and able to trade in the market - avoiding regulatory fines and prohibitions on sales.
 Yes, the move to item-level serialisation can be a learning curve.
 Yes, there are challenges - such as the initial financial outlay and a temporary reduction in productivity.
 But in the long-term, your business can only benefit.

 Yes, you need to be prepared for these challenges named above, however it’s also important to ensure that your distributors are compliant too.
-Our North America team have produced a blog post on the importance of distributor compliance.

 How long will it take to adjust your operations?